ddahan/ui-libs/README.md

 Contributions are very welcome, especially because UI libraries change often over time.

 There is no database.
-To suggest a data update, simply change `utils/libraries.ts` and make a PR.
+To suggest a data update, simply change data into `data/` folder and make a PR.

 # How to setup the project on your own machine